whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/02-3d-sketching-and-basic-modeling/02-07-photo-match-render-assignment.md

 ### Rendering:

-1. Render and composite and image for each site.
+1. Render and composite an image for each site.
 2. Use Photoshop and other image editing tools to composite and touch up the renders.

 ## Assignment Resources